 FoodBioSystems DTP students receive an annual tax free stipend (salary) which is paid in instalments throughout the year.
 For 2022/23 this will be £17,668 and this will increase slightly each year at rate set by UKRI.
 There will also be a contribution towards research costs.

 Equality Diversity and Inclusion

-An upper 2nd class degree (or equivalent) is required in a subject appropriate to the PhD projects applied for (see the project description for more information).
+A minimum of an upper 2nd class degree is required in a subject appropriate to the PhD project (see the project description for more info).
 Candidates with a lower class of Bachelors degree, but a good performance at the Masters level (“merit” or above) will also be considered.
-If you have an international qualification, please check the degree course eligibility information provided by the host universities before you apply to the DTP: Brunel University, Cranfield University, Queen’s University Belfast, University of Reading, University of Surrey.
+If you have an international qualification, please check the degree course eligibility information provided by Cranfield University, before you apply to the DTP.

-Due to funding requirements, these studentships are only open to students who are eligible for home student status.
+Due to funding requirements, this studentship is only open to students who are eligible for home student status.
 To be classed as a home student, candidates must meet the following criteria:

 Candidates must show the necessary levels of English proficiency required by the university that will be hosting the PhD Studentship (the university where the project lead supervisor works).
 If you have completed a degree or higher degree in a course that was taught in English this may be sufficient evidence of your language proficiency.
 Please check the relevant university website for further details.
 If the website does not provide the information you are looking for, please contact the relevant university admissions office.

 University of Surrey

 - Applications received before the closing date and time will be considered in two stages: